derekchiang/my-underscore/README.md

 ## Should I use this library?

-Most likely not; unless you REALLY REALLY trust me :P
+Most likely not; unless you REALLY REALLY trust me :P  In any case, I've made sure to write tests, so it might actually be usable.

 ## Differences to underscore.js